What's New!

 during the persecutions) was subject to criticism,

-in Rome, where so many martyrs had lost their lives, many churches were dedicated to them.
+in Rome many churches were dedicated to them.

 The saints were also celebrated by honouring their relics (on a few occasions their entire bodies, more often